-In what may be the happiest news of all time for those who love a good hazelnut spread (everyone), Friday the 5th of February marks World Nutella Day.
+In what may be the happiest news of all time for those who love a good hazelnut spread (everyone), Sunday the 5th of February was World Nutella Day.
 Just because the day is over doesn’t mean we have to stop celebrating the gooey, nutty godsend that literally whips people into a frenzy.

 In honour of the day for which we are eternally grateful, here are 10 spots offering Nutella creations (listed North to South).

-The Ferrero Rocher Doughnuts (filled with lashings of Nutella) are some the very best things in the entire world and you (and should) can eat them by the dozen at D Point 10.
+The Nutella Doughnuts (filled with lashings of the good stuff) are some the very best things in the entire world and you (and should) can eat them by the dozen at D Point 10.
 So soft, so fluffy, so great.

-Where: 71 Stevens Street, Southport, 2/2791 Gold Coast Highway, Broadbeach and 201 Varsity Parade, Varsity Lakes and 99-103 Broadwater Ave, Hope Island.
+Where: 71 Stevens Street, Southport, Bookface, Pacific Fair Shopping Centre, Broadbeach, 201 Varsity Parade, Varsity Lakes and 99-103 Broadwater Ave, Hope Island.

 Paradox Coffee Roasters – Iced Nutellalate

-So it’s an Iced Latte but with Nutella which, as far as we’re concerned, makes it’s one of the best things in the world.
+So it’s an Iced Latte but with Nutella which, as far as we’re concerned, makes it one of the best things in the world.
 Need we say more.

 Where: The 4217, 7/10 Beach Road, Surfers Paradise

 Elk Espresso are famous for their insane Nutella Thick Shake and they are literally one of the most delicious things you’ll ever taste.
 Maybe order two.